orsinium/notes/notes-python/colon.md

 ## ABC

 Python syntax was heavily influenced by [ABC](https://en.wikipedia.org/wiki/ABC_programming_language) language.
 And the colon is one of many things that was copied from ABC into Python.
 However, ABC had no such application for colon and didn't support blocks inlining.
 So, the real motivation behind the colon was not inlining, but something different.
-An example of the syntax from Wikipedia:
+An example of the ABC syntax from Wikipedia:

 ```
 HOW TO RETURN words document: